Clinics and Experiential Learning

 Advocacy Program

-Through the Harris Keenan & Goldfarb Advocacy Program, NYLS offers students exciting opportunities to develop advocacy, litigation, and negotiation skills by participating in co-curricular competition teams and other experiential learning programs.
-Students gain invaluable experience negotiating and mediating, conducting trials, and arguing cases on appeal, and they also learn about professionalism and ethics in legal practice.
+Develop advocacy, litigation, and negotiation skills by participating in co-curricular competition teams and other experiential learning programs.
+Gain invaluable experience negotiating and mediating, conducting trials, and arguing cases on appeal while learning about professionalism and ethics in legal practice.

 What’s the Difference?